 In 1972 he was given the Forough Farrokhzad Literary Prize for the best poet of the year.
 This festival was held for the second year to honor Forough Farrokhzad, the female Iranian modern poet who had died in 1967.

-In 1973, he was given a chair at Aryamehr University of Technology (currently known as Sharif University of Technology: SUT) to teach Laboratory Studies of Persian Language; he taught this course for 3 semesters.
+In 1973, he was given a chair at the Aryamehr University of Technology (currently known as Sharif University of Technology: SUT) to teach Laboratory Studies of Persian Language; he taught this course for three semesters.
 In 1976 he was invited by Bu-Ali Sina University in the city of Hamadan to supervise its research center.
-By this time he was known beyond the borders of Iran; and in 1977, invited by the Penn Club of New York and Princeton University to give speeches and read his poems he took a trip to the United States.
-While he was in America, he also attended San Francisco International Poetry Festival, and he met some notable international poets there.
+By this time he was known beyond the borders of Iran.
+In 1977, invited by the Penn Club of New York and Princeton University to give speeches and read his poems he took a trip to the United States.
+While he was in America, he also attended San Francisco International Poetry Festival and met some notable international poets there.
 He also gave speeches and participated in poetry gatherings and conferences at different universities in America, such as Massachusetts Institute of Technology: MIT, and University of California, Berkeley.

 Years of Revolution